siavava/portfolio/content/writing/misc/alien-worlds/onward-to-mars/index.md

 Move aside NASA, here comes a new status quo.
-How is it feasible for privately-owned companies to delve into space exploration, a field that usually lacks immediate returns on investment?[^2]
+How is it feasible for privately-owned companies to delve into space exploration, a field that usually lacks immediate returns on investment?[^note]

 ### SpaceX